borgbackup/borg/docs/usage/prune.rst

 It is strongly recommended to always run ``prune -v --list --dry-run ...`` first so you will see what it would do without it actually doing anything.

-There is also a visualized prune example in ``docs/misc/prune-example.txt``.

 ::

     # Keep 7 end of day and 4 additional end of week archives.